p-m-p/p-m-p.github.io/blog/practical-web-component-reactivity-patterns.md

 ---
 title: Practical web component reactivity patterns
 description:
-  The web platform provides some cool constructs that allow us to apply reactive programming patterns to our custom elements.
+  The web platform provides constructs that allow us to apply reactive programming patterns to our custom elements.
 Let's take a look at some patterns we can use in everyday scenarios to implement reactivity in our websites and applications.
 date: 2024-11-24
 script: /practical-web-component-reactivity-patterns/index.js
+social_card: practical-web-component-reactivity-patterns.jpg
 ---

 ## Keeping HTML element attributes and properties in sync